 In addition, simple random sampling chosen to conduct in this study.
 Any individual in the population has an equal possibility of being selected for this research.
 This means that simple random sampling is the better sampling method since it has the most insignificant bias.
-A random table generator is using to generate used as it is the most time-consuming technique. table generator is using to generate the sample.
-There is a concern on the sampling technique is iqu. ^{eprinting, is not permitted.}
+A random table generator is using to generate the sample.
+There is a concern on the sampling technique is used as it is the most time-consuming technique.